1. How does my child apply for admission?

 1. What is school policy on school discipline?

-Overall, a corrective and preventive approach, with counselling provided after the necessary punishment has been meted out.
+Overall, a corrective and preventive approach, with the involvement of counselling after the punishment has been meted out, especially the heavy ones.

 2. Where can I find the school rules and regulations?

 In the school diary and also in the school website.
-They are also in the link here.
+You can also find it here.

 3. What are usual the penalties for offences?